How to Eat Well When You Don’t Have Time to Cook

 - Cook Ahead: I have weeks when I feel well and am less busy.
 In those weeks, I prepare cook double portions of healthy meals and freeze them for the days when I’m busy or not feeling well.
 Some examples are pasta sauces packed with extra vegetables, soups, cook ground beef or turkey with taco seasoning, chicken pot pies and shepherd pies.

 - Cut Corners: You don’t need to make a gourmet meal every day.
 If you are busy or aren’t feeling well, you could buy a rotisserie chicken and bag salad from the grocery store.
-The rotisserie chicken usually works out to about three meals in my home, so you get a log of bang for your $5.
+The rotisserie chicken usually works out to about three meals in my home, so you get a lot of bang for your $5.
 Many grocery stores also sell pre-chopped stir fry vegetables and pre-cooked chicken (Tyson makes pre-cooked chicken strips).
 Just heat with some seasoning or stir fry marinade and dinner is done.
 If even those options feel too difficult, a peanut butter and jelly sandwich, canned soup or scrambled eggs are perfectly acceptable dinner options.

-- Snack Well: If you can’t make room for healthy meals right now, at least try to snacking well.
+- Snack Well: If you can’t make room for healthy meals right now, at least try to snack well.
 Keep fresh fruit, carrot sticks, broccoli, yogurt, nuts and cheese sticks front and center in your home.
 If you have it easily available and ready to eat, you’ll be more likely to eat a piece of fruit instead of a bag of chips.
 If I’m really craving junk food, I make myself eat a healthy snack first and then if I still want a snack, I eat the junk food.
 I usually don’t want it after I’ve had the healthy food, but if I do, I’ll eat way less than I would have if that was my only snack.

 - Healthy Frozen Options: Many grocery stores have frozen meals that can be heated and served quickly.
 My favorites to stock up on are from Trader Joe’s.
 I typically buy several bags of the Mandarin Chicken and Beef and Broccoli to cook on nights when I don’t have time.
 Pair it with the frozen brown rice and a salad or some steamed vegetables and you have a nice quick meal.